 My favorite thing about being my own boss is deciding where and how I spend my time.
 It’s the ultimate freedom.

 God.
 My only purpose in life is to show love to the people I come in contact with.
 In business, I do that by building relationships with people and doing what I can to serve them.
 For my clients, it’s creating a loving space for them to celebrate themselves and their relationships.
 When I do that, the world brings love back to me.

 Also, all the men and women that did this before me.
 I’ve learned from hundreds of photographers, authors, business owners and companies who have shared their knowledge and life lessons.

 Once you move through those fears and embrace your own worth as a creative, then you can start to receive money.

 Shoutout to the wonderful people at Design Aglow for creating awesome resources for photographers like me!

-Karilyn Sanders is a portrait photographer based in Dallas, Texas and New York, New York.
+Karilyn Joy is a portrait photographer based in Portland, Oregon.